Residential

-As a community-oriented organization, we would never recommend unusual programs, such as NINA, NINJA, or SISA loans.
-The financial regulations of today have virtually eliminated such dodgy programs.
-Home financing programs are now known as full documentation loans and require the following:
+As a community-oriented organization, we advise against NINA, NINJA, or SISA loans, as financial regulations today have virtually eliminated these unreliable programs.

 fm=f_2283